-This is the sixth blog post in our #SGInstitute series, led by our Strategic Advising practice on lessons learned from advising schools, networks, and districts on growth and expansion.
+This is the seventh blog post in our #SGInstitute series, led by our Strategic Advising practice on lessons learned from advising schools, networks, and districts on growth and expansion.

 Most people groan when they think about financial modeling, but it’s the part of strategic planning that I look forward to most.
 To be fair, I was the kid in math class who found it incredibly satisfying to see how numbers fit together in a clean and orderly way.
 A prime number is ALWAYS only divisible by one and itself.
 The angles in a triangle ALWAYS add up to 180.
 Algebra is like a riddle whose answer you can ALWAYS figure out — just isolate the X!
 (I know this makes me a nerd, but I embrace it.)

 In my adult life, I get the same satisfaction from a good financial model that pieces together all the parts of a strategic plan in a logical way.
 For those new to the process, a financial model is basically a big, usually Excel-based, spreadsheet that lays out all the costs and revenue streams associated with a strategic plan, as well as the relationships between them, to calculate a total funding need.
 This spreadsheet can then be used as a “model” that helps you test various decisions associated with plan implementation, just like a blueprint is a model that guides construction of a new house or building.

 Financial models help growing schools or networks understand their funding need, plan for the future, and justify budgets to potential funders.
 What I like about financial modeling is that it makes a strategy feel concrete.
 Before you get to modeling in the strategic planning process, the various goals, priorities, and action steps that make up your school’s plan for growth or improvement can feel like vague ideas.
 Once they’re in Excel and defined by real-world cost estimates, the ideas come to life.